rchisholm/vanilla-slider/README.md

 # VanillaSlider

-VanillaSlider is a simple, lightweight, adaptive slider using vanilla JavaScript, requiring no third-party libraries.
+VanillaSlider is a simple, lightweight, responsive slider using vanilla JavaScript, requiring no third-party libraries.

 ## Usage